Tom Tancredo 2008 presidential campaign: Financials

-Individual contributions made up the most of the campaign cash that Tancredo received, making up about 97% of his total pocketbook.
+Individual contributions made up most of the campaign cash that Tancredo received, making up about 97% of his total pocketbook.
 PAC contributions were comparably low, producing only around $75,500, of the $1,311,869.
 He granted himself $200 for the campaign and received no federal funding. $88,457 of his money came from interest from the campaign's bank accounts and loans from outside sources.
 The majority of Tancredo's funds were not disclosed during the campaign As of September 30, 2007 the campaign raised $3,538,244 and spent $3,458,130, leaving only $110,079 cash on hand.

 Ronald Robinson of the Young America's Foundation donated $1,000 to the campaign.
 Michael Bushell, owner of BibleWorks and Pueblo Chieftain newspaper publisher Robert Rawlings both gave $500 to Tancredo's campaign.

 Tancredo qualified for and accepted public funds from the Presidential election campaign fund checkoff.
 However, he returned the matching funds since withdrawing from the race.